depeperwinkel

 This is caused by the seeds, which, like those of the andaliman, are more bitter than the pericarp.

-The igi-ata is a shrub/tree that grows to about six meters high, and is very branched.
-For West Africans, the tree has traditionally been more important as a medicine than as food, and for that reason the population of the species is under pressure in some countries, such as Benin.
+The igi-ata is a shrub/tree that grows to about six meters tall and is highly branched.
+For West Africans, the tree has traditionally been more important as medicine than as food, and for this reason, the species' population is under threat in some countries, such as Benin.

-Like other Zanthoxylum plants, the trunk and branches of the igi-ata are provided with thorns.
-Thick woody thorns on the trunk that get a cork outer layer during growth, venomous sharp thorns on the branches.
-Just like the leaves of the uzazi, even the leaves of the igi-ata are provided with thorns.
-They are located in the heart of the leaf.
+Like other Zanthoxylum plants, the igi-ata's trunk and branches are covered in thorns.
+Thick, woody thorns on the trunk develop a corky outer layer as it grows, while the branches are adorned with vicious, sharp thorns.
+Like the leaves of the uzazi, even the igi-ata's leaves are thorny.
+These thorns are located in the center of the leaf.

 The unique sharpness experience of sanshol